FME Flow Troubleshooting: Tokens

 Common Issues

-When I try to run my workspace on FME Flow, it fails job submission.
-I have a published parameter with the name ‘token’.
+When I try to run my workspace on FME Flow, the job submission fails.
+I have a published parameter named ‘token’.
 "Token" is a reserved parameter name, so when the job is run in FME Flow the engine is looking for an FME token value.
-Therefore to resolve this issue please change the name of your published parameter.
+Therefore, to resolve this issue, please change the name of your published parameter.

 “I'm getting an error saying 'Authentication Failed: Account is disabled' when trying to run a workspace with my token.”